-Last week, a well respected defense lawyer told one of our lawyers that they had obtained the Maryland Trial Lawyers Association’s “Handbook,” which spells out the terms for a defense requested medical examination.
+Last week, a well-respected defense lawyer told one of our lawyers they possessed the Maryland Trial Lawyers Association’s “Handbook,” which spells out the terms for a defense requested medical examination.
 This “Handbook” has made its way into a Motion to Compel a Physical Examination, specifically including this “MTLA Handbook” as an exhibit to the motion.
-By way of this inclusion, I assume this is an authoritative source of legal guidance for the court on this discovery matter.
+By this inclusion, I assume this is an authoritative source of legal guidance for the court on this discovery matter.

 There is also a motion for sanctions for failure to appear for a scheduled medical exam.
-As I indicated earlier, my law firm likes and respects this lawyer and his firm, but this motion really annoys me.
-I could throw out 5 reasons why, but only one really matters.
+As I showed earlier, my law firm likes and respects this lawyer and his firm, but this motion really annoys me.
+I could throw out 5 reasons, but only one really matters.

 In Maryland, and also under the Federal Rules of Procedure, a defense medical exam is not a matter of right and may be obtained only by an order from the court.

-So let’s get this straight: Defendant’s lawyer sets a date for a DME, unilaterally by the way, just assuming the Plaintiff has no life and lots of time on her hands, for which the lawyer has not obtained a court order, and then files a motion to compel when she does not present for the medical examination.
+So let’s get this straight: Defendant’s lawyer sets a date for a DME, unilaterally just assuming the Plaintiff has no life and lots of time on her hands, for which the lawyer has not got a court order, and then moves to compel when she does not present for the medical examination.
 Huh?
-The motion also fails to mention that the discovery deadline – by which time all discovery disputes should be resolved – has long since passed.
+The motion also cannot mention that the discovery deadline – by which time all discovery disputes should be resolved – has long since passed.